ziap/ziap.github.io/content/blog/polymorphism/index.md

 Okay, now it's no longer pretty.
-We tried so hard not to write the code that handles different shape types, but now, when reading the file, we can't avoid writing it.
+We tried so hard not to write the code that handles different shape types, but now, when reading the file, we can't avoid it anymore.
 But if we don't import the shape from the files dynamically at run-time, then it's the same as compile-time polymorphism.
 Also, if we want to tweak the function, like, for example: "Get the total area of all circles and triangles", we need to update the abstract class to expose more information: